noahbjohnson/smapi-manager/README.md

 See the [open issues](https://github.com/noahbjohnson/smapi-manager/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Please open an issue or PR before diving in to prevent overlap.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)